Frequently Asked Questions

 Currently there are no safeguards in place to prevent abuse or coercion.
 If legalised, professionals would assess why the person wanted an assisted death and whether they meet any criteria set out by the law and explain all other available treatment options.
 We know from countries who have assisted dying laws that end of life discussions open up the dialogue about dying generally, promoting transparency, accountability and oversight.

 Dignitas is a Swiss non-profit members’ society providing assisted dying to those members of the organisation who suffer from terminal illness and/or severe physical and/or mental illnesses.
-The cost is around £10-12,000.
+The cost is around £10-12,000 for an assisted death, although the organisation does waive fees for those who require it.
+There are other organisations such as Life Circle/Eternal Spirit and Exit who also operate from Switzerland.

 At present, a person helping a loved one who wants to die will either be prosecuted for assisting in a suicide or for homicide.
 This runs the risk of a prison sentence of between 14 years in England and Wales or life imprisonment in Scotland.